wanickols/ConwayLanguage/README.md

 This is a visual studio 2022 file.

 ## Purpose
-This is a school assignment that I chose amongst options, and ultimately it should be a programming language catered to the Conway's Game Of Life.
+This is a school assignment that I chose amongst options, and ultimately it should be a programming language catered to the Conway's Game Of Life. <-- Complete

 ## Benefits
-I have learned about through lectures the process of making a language and each part of what makes language work, but actually making a lexer and a parser from scratch has dramatically increased my understanding and respect for them.
+I have learned from lectures the process of making a language and each part of what makes language work, but actually making a lexer, parser, and intepreter from scratch has dramatically increased my understanding and respect for them.

 ## Status
-This project is a school project and is not finished, so expect regular updates.
+This project is finished for the assignment.
+I may continue down the line, but no immediate plans.